 Whether or not you plan to attend the meeting, you are urged to participate by completing and returning your proxy in the enclosed business reply envelope.
-If you are a shareholder of record and later find you can be present or if for any reason you desire to revoke your proxy, you can do so at any time before the voting.
+If you are a record shareholder and later find you can be present or for any reason desire to revoke your proxy, you can do so at any time before the voting.
 Your vote is important and will be greatly appreciated.